Characterization of Circular-arc Graphs: III. Chordal Graphs

 \begin{theorem}[\cite{lekkerkerker-62-interval-graphs}] A graph is an interval graph if and only if it does not contain any hole or any graph in Figure~\ref{fig:non-interval} as an induced subgraph. \end{theorem}

-It is already very complicated to characterize chordal circular-arc graphs by forbidden induced subgraphs. \emph{Chordal graphs}, graphs in which all induced cycles are triangles, are another superclass of interval graphs.
-Thus, all interval graphs are chordal circular-arc graphs.
-We rely on the reader to check that the long claw (Figure~\ref{fig:long-claw-unlabeled}) and~$\dag$ graphs (Figure~\ref{fig:dag}) on seven or more vertices are not circular-arc graphs.
-Thus, they are chordal forbidden induced subgraphs of circular-arc graphs.
-Other forbidden induced subgraphs must contain a whipping top, a net (the $\dag$ graph on six vertices), or a $\ddag$ graph (Figure~\ref{fig:ddag}), which are all circular-arc graphs.
-However, except for adding an isolated vertex, there is no obvious way to augment them to derive forbidden induced subgraphs, not to mention enumerating forbidden induced subgraphs exhaustively.
+The same problem on circular-arc graphs, however, has been open for sixty years~\cite{hadwiger-64-combinatorial-geometry, klee-69-cag}.
+It is already very complicated to characterize chordal circular-arc graphs by forbidden induced subgraphs.
+A graph is \emph{chordal} if it is~$C_{\ell}$-free for all~$\ell \geq 4$.
+Obviously, all interval graphs are chordal circular-arc graphs.
+We rely on the reader to check that the long claw, shown in Figure~\ref{fig:long-claw-unlabeled}, and~$\dag$ graphs on seven or more vertices, shown in Figure~\ref{fig:dag}, are not circular-arc graphs.
+Thus, they are chordal forbidden induced subgraphs of circular-arc graphs.\footnote{Note that the set of chordal forbidden induced subgraphs of circular-arc graphs is different from the set of minimal forbidden induced subgraphs of chordal circular-arc graphs.
+The first is a subset of the second, which also contains all holes.} Other chordal forbidden induced subgraphs must contain a whipping top, shown in Figure~\ref{fig:whipping-top}, a net (the~$\dag$ graph on six vertices), or a~$\ddag$ graph, shown in Figure~\ref{fig:ddag}, which are all circular-arc graphs.
+However, except for adding an isolated vertex, there is no obvious way to augment them to derive minimal forbidden induced subgraphs, not to mention enumerating minimal chordal forbidden induced subgraphs exhaustively.
 For example, let us consider chordal forbidden induced subgraph of circular-arc graphs on ten or fewer vertices.
-There are 20 such graphs.
+As listed in the appendix, there are 20 such graphs.
 Nine of them can be obtained in the aforementioned way, while only four of the remaining 11 have been identified in literature~\cite{bonomo-09-partial-characterization-cag, francis-14-blocking-quadruple}.
-See the appendix for the list.